Jolak5/kanban-copy/leaderboard/sneak_peek.md

 Then, you will connect to API (as described in its [documentation]((https://www.notion.so/microverse/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3)))in order to implement the actions behind the "Refresh" and "Submit" buttons.
 In the last step, you will play with async & await and add as much styling as possible in a given time.

-**IMPORTANT NOTE** This is the first project in which you will use [Gitflow](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/git-github/articles/gitflow.md).
+**IMPORTANT NOTE** This is the first time you will use [Gitflow](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/git-github/articles/gitflow.md).
 Keep that in mind!

-### Project milestones
+### Projects list

 You will be building the Leaderboard website during the whole week.
-Here is the list of project milestones that will guide you through the steps described above.
+Here is the list of projects that will guide you through the steps described above.
 You will find details about each of the milestone requirements in the upcoming program activities.

-- Milestone 1: basic page structure.
+- Project 1: basic page structure.
-- Milestone 2: send and receive data from API.
+- Project 2: send and receive data from API.
-- Milestone 3: async & await + final touches.
+- Project 3: async & await + final touches.